1962 Kuala Trengganu Selatan by-election

-The Kuala Trengganu Selatan by-election is a parliamentary by-election that was held on 19 March 1962 in the state of Terengganu, Malaysia.
+The Kuala Trengganu Selatan by-election is a parliamentary by-election that was held on 19 March 1962 in the state of Terengganu in the Federation of Malaya.
 The Kuala Trengganu Selatan seat fell vacant following the death of its member of parliament Onn Jaafar of Parti Negara.
 He won the seat in 1959 Malayan general election with a majority of 2,612 votes.

 Ismail Kassim of Alliance, won the by election, defeating Garieb Abdul Raouf of Parti Negara and Tengku Shahdan Tengku Abdul Majid of PMIP with a majority of 2,077 votes.
 The constituency had 20,400 voters.

 Nomination

 Nomination day was set at 26 February 1962 while polling day is set at 19 March 1962.

 Prior nomination, at least four candidates were initially expected to contest.
 Alliance shortlisted Senator Engku Mokhsein, his elder brother Engku Wok Abdul Rahman and Ismail Kasim.
 Parti Rakyat Malaysia intend to nominate its National chairman of Socialist Front, Ishak Mohamed.
 PMIP shortlisted Su Mahmud Dato Amar and Abu Bakar Hamzah, party's publicity chief.
 Socialist Front later intend to nominate hospital assistant, Wan Abdul Hamid but he later withdrawn his candidacy due to government refusal to allow him to retire with pension in order to contest the by-election.Parti Negara intention to nominate its general secretary, Garieb Abdul Raouf, were met with resistance from its Kelantan branch which favor local candidate.

 However, on nomination day, only three candidates were confirmed.
 Alliance nominated defeated candidate in 1959 Malayan general election, Ismail Kassim.
 Parti Negara nominated its general secretary, Garieb Abdul Raouf while PMIP nominated former policeman, Tengku Shahdan Tengku Abdul Majid.